Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 I got an email from a new client named Swedcar.
-They manufacture and refurbish fuel efficient motors for repair shops.
+They manufucture and refurbish fuel efficient motors for repair shops.

 The email states that they would like to present a analysis to their customer (Stures bil AB) in order to sell their new fuel efficient motors.